What Is Continuing Education?

 License renewal courses

 If you operate in a licensed profession, your employees likely need to take continuing education courses to keep their licenses active.
-Social workers, real estate agents and brokers, physicians, pharmacists, and teachers are just some professions that typically need continuing education courses to ensure they have the most current information about the regulations and best practices that apply to their work.
+Social workers, real estate agents and brokers, physicians, pharmacists, and teachers are just some professions that typically need continuing education courses to ensure they have the most current information on regulations and best practices that apply to their work.
 Commercial providers and professional organizations often offer continuing education courses to meet these needs.

 Online courses

-Online courses can be an affordable—and sometimes free—option for continuing education.
+Online courses can be an affordable and sometimes free option for continuing education.
 Your employees can find online courses on various topics relevant to their current position or the one they want, including accounting, algorithms, computer programming, epidemiology, foreign language, school leadership, and more.
 Taking courses online is a viable option for those who prefer to work at their own pace and want the convenience of learning without traveling to a separate location.

 Read more: 5 E-Learning Trends That Benefit the Workplace